-‘Everything Everywhere All at Once’s’ multiverse is a beautifully messy ode to the internet
+‘Everything Everywhere All at Once’ is a mesmerizing ode to the internet

 “We kept talking about this,” Kwan recalled over Zoom recently, “and Scheinert was like, the thing that’s really frustrating about the multiverse is, who cares once you introduce infinity, and every single possibility exists?”

-Scheinert and Kwan, known collectively as “Daniels,” ask a lot of questions, like scientists probing the limits of some terrain; and it could be said that they’ve built their decade-long, very-online career out of a cascading series of unlikely questions.
+Scheinert and Kwan, both 34 and known collectively as “Daniels,” ask a lot of questions, like scientists testing the limits of some terrain; and it could be said that they’ve built their decade-long, internet-borne career out of a cascading series of unlikely questions.
 In 2016, after directing wacky, outrageous music videos for the likes of The Shins and Foster the People, they had moved on to helm their first feature, Swiss Army Man, a surrealist saga about depression starring Daniel (Radcliffe) as a flatulent corpse.
 The film was a critical (and, to some extent, commercial) success, earning them the latitude to go bigger.

 As they began kicking around ideas, the duo grew fixated on something big enough: the idea of alternate universes, an ancient concept that’s been revived by philosophers, physicists, and cosmologists.
 They had even played with the idea years ago, in a 2014 interactive short that explored the possibilities of a breakup; and the more they thought about it, the more it seemed like a perfect way to combine their maximalist, genre-hopping style with their love of science and sci-fi.